 Small Business Administration (SBA) loans: The SBA gives out various loans that can help small businesses with financing for working capital, equipment and real estate.

-South Carolina Department of Commerce: The Department offers various funding programs for businesses, such as the Rural Infrastructure Authority and the Small Business Innovation Research program (SBIR).
+South Carolina Department of Commerce: The Department offers various funding programs for small medium businesses, such as the Rural Infrastructure Authority and the Small Business Innovation Research program (SBIR).

 South Carolina Small Business Development Center (SBDC): The SBDC provides counseling and training to small business owners.
 It can also help with funding through SBA loans and other programs.